menaleon/slam-2-diseno/readme.md

 - Test different variants of visual SLAM algorithms.
 - Visualize estimated 2D trajectories from videos.
 - Evaluate the resource usage of each implementation.
-- Facilitate integration and comparison of new LMS techniques.
+- Facilitate integration and comparison of new SLAM techniques.

 ## Main Features

 - Graphical interface developed in `Tkinter` with a modern and responsive design.
-- Support for multiple LMS implementations stored in subfolders such as `LMS_ORB_with_BA`, `LMS_visual`, etc.
+- Support for multiple SLAM implementations stored in subfolders such as `SLAM_ORB_with_PG`, `SLAM_visual`, etc.
-- Execution of individual LMS scripts with dynamic `.mp4` video selection.
+- Execution of individual SLAM scripts with dynamic `.mp4` video selection.
 - Automatic performance metrics calculation (`psutil`).
 - Automatic result visualization and export in CSV and PNG.
-- Results organized by date and LMS type.
+- Results organized by date and SLAM type.

 ## System Requirements